 In this seminar, we will focus on the local dynamics on the border.
 Exploring the situation in the border state of Gedarif, we look into how both people in the community and the local governments on the Sudanese side are handling the influx of refugees and the clashes on land.
 While delving into how the recent conflicts have influenced daily life in Gedaref, we will also discuss possible wider regional impacts.

-Adam Babekir, researcher dealing with border issues at the Center for Migration Studies, University of Gadarif, Sudan.
+researcher dealing with border issues at the Center for Migration Studies, University of Gadarif, Sudan.
 He is also the coordinator of the Center.